WV Local Technical Assistance Program

 A BRIGHTENER'S DARK SIDE

-Chlorine bleach whitens, brightens, and generally lightens the load on cleaning day.
-It's great for removing stains, and it's a powerful disinfectant as well.
-But, as any label will tell you, there are two things you should never mix with chlorine bleach: ammonia and acids.
+Chlorine bleach whitens, brightens and generally lightens the load on cleaning day.
+It’s great for removing stains and is a powerful disinfectant.
+But as any label will tell you, there are two things you should never mix with chlorine bleach: ammonia and acids.

 Favored for its degreasing action, ammonia combines with chlorine bleach to form harmful vapors called chloramines.
-Found in a variety of products (and existing naturally in vinegar and lemon juice) acids turn liquid chlorine into chlorine gas.
+Acids, found in a variety of products and naturally in vinegar and lemon juice, can turn liquid chlorine into chlorine gas.

-When you inhale chloramines and chlorine gas, they damage the mucous membranes in your respiratory system, causing acute irritation of the nasal passages, throat, and lungs.
-Prolonged exposure can make it hard for your lungs to extract oxygen from the air.
+When inhaled, chloramines and chlorine gas damage the mucous membranes in the respiratory system, causing acute irritation of the nose, throat and lungs.
+Prolonged exposure can make it difficult for the lungs to extract oxygen from the air.

-The American Association of Poison Control Centers tallied 3,380 cases of exposure to chloramines, and 1,127 exposures to chlorine gas in 1996.
-Of these, the vast majority could be treated at home with fresh air and water.
-However, some 700 individuals needed medical attention, and a handful of people suffered permanent lung or neurological damage.
-At least one exposure to chlorine gas resulted in death.
+The American Association of Poison Control Centers tallied 3,380 cases of chloramine exposure and 1,127 cases of chlorine gas exposure in 1996.
+Most were treated at home with fresh air and water.
+However, about 700 people required medical attention, and a handful suffered permanent lung or neurological damage.
+At least one exposure to chlorine gas was fatal.

-Although it's easy enough to remember not to pour straight ammonia into a bucket of chlorine bleach, you should never mix any household chemicals.
-Formulations change all the time and you can never be sure exactly what chemicals may be in what product.
+Although it’s easy to remember not to pour straight ammonia into a bucket of bleach, you should never mix household chemicals.
+Formulations change frequently, and you can never be sure exactly what chemicals are in a product.

 POW!
 RIGHT IN THE KITCHEN!